uviclibraries/rstudio/tidyverse-data.md

 You can use the `dim()` function to check if the correct number of rows and columns has been imported.
 In this case, the table imported has 51290 observations (i.e., rows) for 24 variables (i.e., columns).
 If you know the size of your dataset, you can check if everything was imported here.

-At this point, you have gone through the four major steps that it is recomended at the start of your script to set the stage for your analysis:
+At this point, you have gone through the four major steps that are recommended at the start of your script to set the stage for your analysis:
 - Load any packages
 - Set working directory
 - Load data
-- Inspect and check data was correctly imported.
+- Inspect and check if data was correctly imported.

-This is how your script should look like so far:
+This is how your script should look so far:
 ``` r
 # Organizing the workspace